 If you live a mobile lifestyle, moving south for the winter prevents you from needing to buy cold-weather gear for your van.
 If you don’t want to venture into Mexico, try California, Arizona or Florida.

 There are so many options when it comes to living in a van in winter.
-If you only need a little bit of heat, consider an electric heater.

 Or if you don't want to mess with a heater at all, try a warm sleeping bag, warm clothes and even a nice 12-volt electric blanket.